Diary of a Wimpy Kid: Rodrick Rules (2011 film): Plot

-Later, photographic evidence of the party is discovered when Frank attempts to present a slideshow of his civil war figurines to Susan's editors.
-Frank and Susan punish Greg and Rodrick by making them spend the weekend with their grandfather at his retirement home and prohibit Rodrick from participating in the talent show.
-Learning that Greg had told Susan he had people over, Rodrick tells Greg they will never be friends.
+Later, photographic evidence of the party is discovered when Frank attempts to present a slideshow of his Civil War figurines to Susan's editors.
+Frank and Susan punish Greg and Rodrick by having them spend the weekend with their grandfather at his retirement home and prohibit Rodrick from participating in the talent show.
 At the retirement home, Greg runs into his classmate and crush Holly Hills, who is visiting her grandmother.
-Like him, she is the middle child between a malicious older sibling and spoiled younger one, and they become good friends.
+Like him, she is the middle child between a malicious older sibling and spoiled younger one and they become good friends.

 The family goes to see the talent show, where Rodrick finds he has been kicked out of his own band by Bill Walter, a guitarist he recently recruited, while Rowley's magic act is in jeopardy due to his assistant's stage fright.
 Greg strikes a deal with Susan that he will stand in as Rowley's assistant if she lets Rodrick perform.
 "The Remarkable Rowley" and "Greg The Great" are praised by the audience, including Holly, believing the act is a comedy skit with intentional mistakes.
 The audience is not as impressed by Löded Diper, until Susan starts dancing at the edge of the stage, prompting the crowd to join in.
-Frank secretly videos Susan dancing, Rodrick kicks Bill out of the band and reconciles with Greg.
+Frank secretly videos Susan dancing, while Rodrick kicks Bill out of the band and reconciles with Greg.

 Greg and Rowley upload the video of Löded Diper being upstaged by Susan's dancing to YouTube.
 It goes viral, angering Rodrick.